 Some Final Notes on Cost

-Hair extensions are not cheap, and require a time commitment as well as money to take care of them properly.
-This is the most important thing I could convey to anyone that is considering having hair extensions placed.
+Hair extensions are not cheap and require both a time and monetary commitment to take care of them properly.
+This is the most important thing I could convey to anyone who is considering having hair extensions placed.
 Hair extensions are not a wash-and-go hairstyle.
 A commitment of at least one to two hours per day is necessary to keep them looking nice.

 I would recommend Cinderella Hair Extensions to anyone with the time, money, and energy required to keep them looking beautiful.
 It's important to keep in mind that the cost of the hair and the cost to the stylist to place them are not the only expenses you incur when getting extensions.
 Proper care includes the cost of styling products and treatments to keep your hair looking its best.